hericklima22/CarlosZoft/README.md

 -  Software Engineering student at University of Brasilia.
 -  I’m studying on web development technologies like JavaScript, Node and React-Native.
 -  I’m currently learning about Backend, Frontend and Algorithms.
--  Future Goals: Contribute more to the community and learn more about new technologies that arise, algorithm.
+-  Future Goals: Contribute more to the community and learn more about new technologies that arise.